py-cu/py-cu.github.com/_posts/2013-09-13-Biweekly-Meeting.md

 **The agenda includes:**

-* Main presentation: Mark Dewing will talk about using a wireless sensor to measure outside temperature and displaying it on an LCD Display.
+* Main presentation: Mark Dewing will talk about <a href='https://github.com/markdewing/temperature-monitor'>using a wireless sensor to measure outside temperature and displaying it on an LCD Display</a>.
 The talk will cover
     <ul>
         <li>Zigbee wireless, using the python-xbee library</li>